lsantiago3/tutorial-project-excuse-generator-javascript/README.md

 ## The Goal:

-We wanted a project that used very little JavaScript but still had a very fun application.
-The excuse generator takes 20 lines of code, is super simple to understand, and is the perfect first project for any beginner developer.
+We wanted to create a project that uses very little JavaScript but is still fun to build and use.
+The excuse generator is perfect—it only takes about 20 lines of code, is easy to understand, and makes a great first project for beginner developers.

 ## 📝 Instructions: